-IStreamSearch is a piece of rogue software, designed to make modifications to browser settings in order to promote istreamsearch.com - a fake search engine.
+IStreamSearch is rogue software designed to make modifications to browser settings to promote istreamsearch.com (a fake search engine).
 Due to this, IStreamSearch is classified as a browser hijacker.
-Furthermore, this browser hijacker also has data tracking abilities, which are used to spy on users' browsing activity.
-Due to the questionable methods used to distribute IStreamSearch, it is deemed to be a PUA (Potentially Unwanted Application).
+Furthermore, this browser hijacker also has data tracking capabilities, which are used to monitor users' browsing activity.

 |Symptoms||Manipulated Internet browser settings (homepage, default Internet search engine, new tab settings).
 Users are forced to visit the hijacker's website and search the Internet using their search engines.|

 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Internet browser tracking (potential privacy issues), display of unwanted ads, redirects to dubious websites.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 MovieSearches, ConverterSearchNow, and Jolly Web are some examples of other hijackers.
 They may seem legitimate and offer a wide variety of "useful" functionality, however, the features promised are seldom operational.
 In fact, this information is true of most PUAs.

 The only purpose of this unwanted software is to generate revenue for the developers.
 Regular users receive no real value and can experience serious problems.
 PUAs hijack browsers, cause redirects, run intrusive advertisement campaigns and collect private data.